On the action of relatively irreducible automorphisms on their train tracks: Discreteness of the product of limit trees of an irreducible automorphism

 \Discretness

-\begin{proof} Without loss of generality (by Proposition~\ref{weakns} and Remark~\ref{Simplicial}), we may assume that each of $X, Y$ supports a simplicial train track map - lets call these $f_X$ and $f_Y$, respectively - representing $\phi$ and $\phi^{-1}$ respectively, so that we may apply Corollary~\ref{growconst}.
+\begin{proof} Without loss of generality (by Proposition~\ref{weakns} and Remark~\ref{Simplicial}), we may assume that each of $X, Y$ supports a simplicial train track map -- let's call these $f_X$ and $f_Y$ -- representing $[\phi]$ and $[\phi^{-1}]$ respectively, so that we may apply Corollary~\ref{growconst}.
 Let $C_1$ be larger than the critical constants for $f_X, f_Y$ plus one, and then apply Corollary~\ref{growconst} to get constants $M_X, M_Y$ of which we take the larger, and call this $M_1$.
 By Lemma~\ref{grow}, for any path $\rho$ in $X$, containing a legal segment of length $C_1$, $[f_X^n(\rho)]$ contains a legal segment of length at least $(\lambda(\phi))^n$.
 Similarly for $Y$.

 We first show that $X_{+\infty}$ and $Y_{-\infty}$ have the same elliptic (and hence hyperbolic) elements.
 To this end, suppose that $g$ is $X_{+\infty}$-elliptic.
 This implies that $\ell_X(\phi^n(g))$ is bounded for all $n \geq 1$, by some constant $A$ (depending on $g$).
 (No legal segment in the axis for $\phi^n(g)$ can be longer than the critical constant, and the number of illegal turns is bounded.)

-Hence $\ell_Y(\phi^n(g)) \leq A \Lambda(Y,X)$ is also bounded for all $n \geq 1$.
-In particular, if we realise $\phi^n(g)$ as a periodic line in $Y$, then the number of illegal turns in its period, is uniformly bounded for all $n \geq 1$ (just because length of paths is bounded below by $a_Y$ times the number of turns).
+Hence $\ell_Y(\phi^n(g)) \leq A \Lambda(X,Y)$ is also bounded for all $n \geq 1$.
+In particular, if we realise $\phi^n(g)$ as a periodic line in $Y$, then the number of illegal turns in its period is uniformly bounded for all $n \geq 1$ (just because length of paths is bounded below by $a_Y$ times the number of turns).
 Let $A_1$ be greater than this number of illegal turns.